 - A Globus account (which is available for free at globus.org)

-- An account with the Secure Remote Archive (available through myITS)
+- An account with the Secure Remote Archive (which can be requested using the Secure Remote Archive Request Form in myHelpdesk)

-- The Globus software, called Globus Connect Personal, which you can install on your computer here.
+- The Globus software, called Globus Connect Personal, which you can install on your computer using the guides here.

 Note that your Globus.org account is separate from your CWID and your Cornell account.
 If you forget your Globus.org password, you need to contact Globus for assistance.

-- Initiate the transfer by logging in the Globus.org website (see screenshot below).
-The "Log In" link is in the upper right-hand corner of the Globus website:
+- Initiate the transfer by logging in the Globus.org website.
+The "Log In" link is in the upper right-hand corner of the Globus website.

 - After you log in, click on File Transfer.